 ECIC Corporate Governance

-We are committed to sustainable business growth through innovative solutions, operational excellence, business development and strategic partnerships.
+We are committed to sustainable business growth through innovative solutions, operational and service excellence, business development and strategic partnerships.

-Our mission is to provide export credit and investment insurance in support of South African capital goods and services by applying best practice risk management principles.
+We strive to provide export credit and investment insurance solutions that support South African capital goods and services by applying best practice risk management principles.

 The Corporation has five values being: